NovaGL/HarmonyHubControl/README.txt

 Building from Source
 --------------------

-Building the executable from source requires an install of Qt.
-The only version tested is 5.2.0 on Microsoft Visual Studio 2010 on Windows (x86)
+Building the executable from source requires either Microsoft Visual Studio 2010 or Linux and gcc 3.4.x or above.

-Once Qt is installed, a visual studio project file can be generated using qmake:

-	qmake -tp vc HarmonyHubControl.pro

-The application has no dependencies beside Qt, therefore Qmake should configure the project file automatically to allow compiling and running the application.
+The application has no external dependencies besides the standard libraries provided by a default Visual Studio or Linux gcc development environment.

 To-do